nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ![OpenEmu.app Inside The 'Debug' Folder](http://f.cl.ly/items/2z0W3B1P1O2i0w142f0I/8.png)

-You can of course launch the application directly from this folder, or, feel free to move it over to your applciations folder so it is easier to find and launch next time!.
+You can of course launch the application directly from this folder, or, feel free to move it over to your applications folder so it is easier to find and launch next time!.

 ### Cleaning Up Previous Versions